Head of Division: Professor Hanna-Andrea Rother BA MA PhD Michigan State

 After each discussion, a summary is produced to highlight what was said at the discussion and the key points that can be taken away.

-UCT’s Chemical Network 2020 Discussion digests can be accessed here
+UCT’s Chemical Network Discussion resources can be accessed here

 To join the Chemicals Network and subscribe to the Chemicals Network Newsletter, click here